xan105/Achievement-Watcher/README.md

-A sexy achievement file parser with real-time notification and playtime tracking.<br />
+A sexy achievement file parser with real-time notification, automatic screenshot and playtime tracking.<br />
 View every achievement earned on your PC whether it's coming from Steam, a Steam emulator, and more.<br />
 To see the full list of what this app can import please see the [**Wiki/Compatibility**](https://github.com/xan105/Achievement-Watcher/wiki/Compatibility).